 Stop Smoking to Save Your Vision

 The good news is that giving up smoking can have an immediate effect on your health — and it’s never too late to quit!
 Once the habit is broken, your body will begin to repair itself to prevent vision loss.
 It can be challenging to quit, as it requires dedication, support, and advanced planning.
-Dr. Timothy S. Gibbons and the rest of the staff at Artisan Optics in Boise care about your health and will be happy to provide any assistance or resources to help you quit smoking and improve your eye health.
+Dr. Jeffrey C. Johnson and the rest of the staff at Artisan Optics in Boise care about your health and will be happy to provide any assistance or resources to help you quit smoking and improve your eye health.
 Keep in mind that if you smoke, quitting smoking is the most important step you can take to protect your health and vision.